|The Frankfurt-Tipp rating:|

-The young dealer Atris (Samuel Schneider) dreams of finally not having to work for the drug boss El Keitar (Kida Khodr Ramadan) anymore.
-Atris wants to make the big money - just like his old buddy Franky (Jannis Niewöhner), who picks him up in his pretty Lamborghini.
-What Atris doesn't know: The car belongs to Frankys friend Oxana (Stefanie Giesinger).
-He doesn't have a cent himself, just a lot of debt.
-He's trying to eliminate them with a foolproof counterfeit deal.
-Under the pretext of wanting to buy an apartment, Franky borrows 200,000 euros from Oxana's father and persuades Atris to help him carry out the counterfeit money deal.
-It could all be so simple and lucrative for the two young men - wouldn't everything go wrong that night that can go wrong…
+The young dealer Atris (Samuel Schneider) dreams of finally not having to work for the drug lord El Keitar (Kida Khodr Ramadan) anymore.
+Atris wants to make the really big money - just like his old buddy Franky (Jannis Niewöhner) seems to have succeeded in doing when he picks him up in his fancy Lamborghini.
+What Atris doesn't know is that the car belongs to Franky's girlfriend Oxana (Stefanie Giesinger).
+He himself doesn't have a cent, just a lot of debt.
+He wants to get rid of them with a foolproof counterfeit money deal.
+Under the pretext of buying a flat, Franky borrows 200,000 euros from Oxana's father and persuades Atris to help him carry out the counterfeit deal.
+It could all be so easy and lucrative for the two young men - were it not for everything that can go wrong that night.

-The characters rarely manage to get real sympathy points from the audience, which doesn't help to tie the audience to the story.
-The humour seems somewhat indecisive and meanders somewhere between exaggerated silliness and black humorous scurrility.
-Buck, actually a guarantor for somewhat unadjusted humor, unfortunately only hits the bull's eye very rarely.
-Even the good line-up can only tear a little out of it.
+The characters rarely manage to earn genuine sympathy points from the audience, which doesn't help in keeping the audience hooked to the story.
+The humor feels a bit indecisive, meandering back and forth somewhere between over-the-top silliness and black-humored bizarreness.
+Buck, actually a guarantor for a bit of inappropriate humor, unfortunately only hits the mark very rarely.
+Even the cast, which is good in itself, can only pull out a little.

-The "asphalt gorillas" therefore cannot approach earlier Buck films such as "Wir können auch anders", "Männerpension" or the outstanding drama "Knallhart", even if a clear further development of the filmmaker is discernible in the visual implementation.
-Detlev Buck succeeds very well in creating a very special atmosphere, but doesn't succeed in establishing a convincing story, stirring characters or funny gags.
-The result is a mishmash, which is not bad, but which returns the viewer a bit perplexed and unsatisfied.
-Buck can actually do that much better - and that's exactly why there's a disappointed bottom line: Conditionally worth seeing!
+On previous Buck films such as We can also be different, Men's Pension or the excellent drama Knallhart come the asphalt gorillas therefore not approached, even if especially in the visual implementation a clear development of the filmmaker is recognizable.
+Detlev Buck succeeds very well in building up a very special atmosphere, but does not manage to establish a convincing story, rousing characters or funny gags in it.
+The result is a mishmash that is not bad, but leaves the viewer a bit perplexed and unsatisfied.
+Buck can actually do that much better - and that's exactly why the bottom line is a disappointed one: Conditionally worth seeing!